alamj/DataDrivenFluid/README.md

           The grid consists of 768 x 192 points in the streamwise and spanwise directions.
           The field is stored as an 1D vector of size 768*192 = 147456

+          There are two example codes (python script and nobebook) showing how to read and visualize the data.

 Example : (xburgers_pod.py):
          Solve 1D viscous Burgers equation using using spectral method.